Higgs: The Invention and Discovery of the 'God Particle'

 - Oxford University Press (August 2012)

-- Translations: Chinese - Simplified, Chinese - Complex, Dutch, French, Italian, Japanese, Korean, Latvian, Polish, Romanian, Swedish, Vietnamese
+- Translations: doctor shopping for soma prescription Chinese - Simplified, Chinese - Complex, Dutch, French, Italian, Japanese, Korean, Latvian, Polish, Romanian, Swedish, Vietnamese

 Reviewed with Sean Carroll’s The Particle at the End of the Universe.
 I’ve just finished reading copies of both of them, and they’re both very good.
 They each cover the story of the Standard Model well, supplemented by extensive discussion of the Higgs discovery at the LHC and the background of how it came about.
 I confess that it’s a bit eerie to see a lot of things that were day-to-day news and often grist for the blog now packaged between hard-covers as history, while I’m also happy to see that a good job is being done of it.